 According to the Center for Exhibition Industry Research, more than $24 billion is spent annually by U.S. exhibitors on trade show displays, yet 70 percent оf these еxhіbіtоrѕ set no ѕресіfіс оbjесtіvеѕ or goals fоr their exhibits.
-In 2019, event marketing teams should find ways to become goal-driven, and metrics are the place to start.
+However, in 2022, event marketing teams should find ways to become goal-driven, and metrics are the place to start.

 There are two types of metrics to utilize: hard metrics and soft metrics.
 The parameters attached to hard metrics serve as strong indicators and imply action items.
-Soft metrics are all about engagement and awareness.
-For example, the number of likes, comments and shares on social media are soft metrics.
+However, soft metrics are all about engagement and awareness.
+For example, the number of likes, comments, and shares on social media is a soft metric.

 Here are some of the necessary metrics that can determine the ROI of a trade show:

-Influenced revenue: Meetings with prospects at events have the ability to advance sales conversations.
-Track and measure influenced revenue via a connected sales pipeline to measure the impact of strategic B2B meetings.
+Meetings with prospects at events have the ability to advance sales conversations.
+Hence, you need to track and measure influenced revenue via a connected sales pipeline to measure the impact of strategic B2B meetings.

-Meeting frequency: A certain number of meetings need to be scheduled in order for an event to be successful.
-The leads brought in and the number of opportunities successfully converted stems from the number of meetings scheduled.
+A certain number of meetings need to be scheduled in order for an event to be successful.
+The leads brought in and the number of opportunities successfully converted stem from the number of meetings scheduled.

-Average time spent in meetings: The average time spent on meetings is a critical statistic to understanding issues that hamper sales efforts.
-This metric will build an understanding of how well a sales rep is doing in the meetings.
+The average time spent on meetings is a critical statistic for understanding issues that hamper sales efforts.
+Hence, this metric will build an understanding of how well a sales rep is doing in the meetings.

-Win rate: The win rate is the number of opportunities that have been successfully converted to customers.
-By analyzing the win rate, one can understand a representative’s strengths and weaknesses and train or reassign him to handle a different phase of the sales cycle.
+The win rate is the number of opportunities that you have successfully converted to customers.
+Hence, by analyzing the win rate, one can understand a representative’s strengths and weaknesses and train or reassign him to handle a different phase of the sales cycle.

-Average deal size: The size of deals determines the success of an organization’s sales framework.
-Keeping a tab on the average deal size tells marketers to focus on more important opportunities that are more likely to bring in a larger chunk of revenue.
-Analyzing the deal size can also streamline the lead generation process by targeting deals that are more profitable to the organization.
+The size of deals determines the success of an organization’s sales framework.
+Therefore. keeping a tab on the average deal size tells marketers to focus on more important opportunities that are more likely to bring in a larger chunk of revenue.
+Moreover, analyzing the deal size can also streamline the lead generation process by targeting deals that are more profitable to the organization.

-Meetings per deal closed: Meetings are considered to be successful if they manage to move prospects along the sales cycle and influence them to take a step closer to the sale.
-Analyzing the meetings per closed deal can help understand the effectiveness of the sales process.
-Areas of improvements and the personnel needed to be reeled in to get the most out of these meetings and opportunities.
+Meetings are successful if they manage to move prospects along the sales cycle and influence them to take a step closer to the sale.
+Hence, analyzing the meetings per closed deal can help understand the effectiveness of the sales process.
+You need to reel in the areas of improvement and the personnel to get the most out of these meetings and opportunities.

-The only thing that matters after a trade show is the outcome.
+The only thing that matters after a trade show is an outcome.
 It all boils down to how investments are used and how much top-line revenue was brought in.
-Showing good results can not only help establish the value of trade show investments but can also influence higher management to allocate bigger budgets for subsequent renditions.
+Showing good results can not only help establish the value of trade show investments.
+But can also influence higher management to allocate bigger budgets for subsequent renditions.